FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/compile_binary.md

 - **Modifying DNS and Host**

-Modifying the DNS host or adding the direct IP address of GitHub to the host can improve the access speed.。You can refer to tools such as' SwitchHosts'.。
+Modifying the DNS host or adding the direct IP address of GitHub to the host can improve the access speed。You can refer to tools such as' SwitchHosts'。

 - **Configure the vcpkg agent**